open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch04_capsule_server.md

 1. Sender generates a Capsule for a specific Recipient during encryption.
 2. Sender chooses a CCS, connects to the server and transmits the Capsule to the server along with a Recipient identifier.
 3. CCS generates a transaction identifier and saves the generated identifier along with the Capsule and Recipient identifier.
-4. CSS returns the generated identifier to Sender
+4. CCS returns the generated identifier to Sender.
 5. Sender adds selected CCS identifier, transaction identifier, and Recipient identifier inside Container.
 6. The Sender transmits Container to Recipient.
 7. The Recipient finds information concerning the Capsule generated for them in Container.
 8. The Recipient queries nonce from CCS.
 9. CCS returns nonce.
-10. Recipient uses eID means to create authentication signature.
+10. Recipient uses eID means to authenticate to CCS.
-11. eID means returns the authentication signature.
 12. Recipient authenticates to CCS and queries capsule.
-13. CCS looks up Capsule based on the transaction identifier and verifies the authentication signature and makes authentication decision and access control decision.
+13. CCS looks up Capsule based on the transaction identifier and verifies the recipient identity and makes authentication decision and access control decision.
 14. CCS returns Capsule to Recipient.
 15. Recipient uses the information found in Capsule for decrypting Container.